davideperucchini/2018-group-work-group-06/README.md

 ### Sounds
  <img align="right" width="150" src="Images/Slide-Dog.png">

-Due to its nature, the project is mainly developed on audio.
+Due to its nature, the project is **mainly developed on audio**.

-The first challenge was to choose sounds that could immerse the user in the city atmosphere and, at the same time, be distinguishable and provide feedback.
-In addition to the nature of sound itself, it was paid attention to its volume.
+The first challenge was to choose sounds that could **immerse the user in the city atmosphere** and, at the same time, be **distinguishable** and provide **feedback**.
+In addition to the nature of the sound itself, it was paid attention to its **volume**.
-To be used by anyone and to involve the user more, each text is associated with the voice over.
+To be used by anyone and to involve the user more, **each text is associated with the voice over**.
 The choice of the warm, feminine and persuasive voice was carried forward keeping in mind the tone of the project.

 Another point that has been addressed is the difficulty of the experience.
 To increase the difficulty without making it impossible to get to the end, the project was tested with several people to receive the feedback needed to calibrate the sounds and the path.